zanuka/leaderport-core-ui/docs/backend-setup.md

    ```

 ## Back-end Setup
-Details on setting up the infrastructure to use Valkran effectively on the major cloud providers or self-hosted solutions.
+Details on setting up the infrastructure to use LeaderPort effectively on the major cloud providers or self-hosted solutions.

 ### Option 1: AWS with Valkey